rimanfarhood/Chic-Salon/README.md

 ![Opening hours](https://github.com/rimanfarhood/Chic-Salon/blob/main/assets/images/readme/hours.png)

 ### About Us
-* A section with an image (?) and a paragraph with some sentences about the business.
+* A section with an image of ha hairmodel and a paragraph with some sentences about the business.

     * This will provide the user more information about the salon and a link to the treatments page.